CodeJoustHQ/main/README.md

 replace the `spring.datasource` variables in `application.properties` with your own database to proceed.

-Run `./mvnw clean install` if it's your first time running the app (or for whatever reason you need to re-download Maven dependencies).
+* Run `./mvnw clean install` if it's your first time running the app (or for whatever reason you need to re-download Maven dependencies).

-Run `./mvnw test` to run the project's unit tests.
+* Run `./mvnw test` to run the project's unit tests.

-Run `./mvnw spring-boot:run` to build and start the server (both frontend and backend).
+* Run `./mvnw spring-boot:run` to build and start the server (both frontend and backend).

 Once the server is started, the site should be running at [localhost:8080](http://localhost:8080), and you can send REST requests to the routes at `localhost:8080/api/v1/`.

+### Speed Up Build Times

+The following two tips can dramatically speed up build times and save you a lot of time when developing (a matter of minutes vs. seconds on each code change):

 **Tip 1**: the full server startup process can take some time, so if you are looking to test some quick frontend changes, you can start `./mvnw spring-boot:run` in one bash window